vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 Start receiving tickets
 =======================

-Odoo *Helpdesk* offers multiple channels where customers can reach out for assistance, such as email, live chat, and through a website's submission form.
+Leansoft *Helpdesk* offers multiple channels where customers can reach out for assistance, such as email, live chat, and through a website's submission form.
 The variety of these contact options provides customers with multiple opportunities to receive support quickly, while also giving the support team the ability to manage multi-channel support tickets from one central location.